-Often times, we wallow in self-pity, when our circumstances are not so good.
+Oftentimes, we wallow in self-pity, when our circumstances are not so good.
 Self-pity is a sin of "self".
 It feels good to worry and pity yourself when you are wronged.
-It even feels right to do it and like every other sin, we tend to blame others and life circumstances for this sin as well.
+It even feels right to do so and like every other sin, we tend to blame others and life circumstances for this sin as well.

-The psalmist writes that he was worried that the wicked people were flourishing and living happily, while God's children were suffering.
-He then writes that he went to the house of God and remembered their end.
+The psalmist writes that he was worried about the fact that the wicked people were flourishing and living happily, while God's children were suffering.
+He then realizes that he was wrong when he went to the house of God and remembered their end.

-The one thing we should always be thankful is "The Free Gift of Salvation".
+The one thing we should always be thankful for is "The Free Gift of Salvation".

 15If I say, I will speak thus; behold, I should offend against the generation of thy children.